LiarPrincess/Swift-plays-Pokemon/README.md

 ## License

-“Swift plays Pokemon” is licensed under the Mozilla Public License 2.0 license.
+“Swift plays Pokemon” is licensed under the Mozilla Public License 2.0.
-See [LICENSE](LICENSE) for more information.
+See [LICENSE](LICENSE) file for more information.